abloomston/workwithme.guide-myguide/index.md

 ## Work Patterns
 - I tend to be in the office **10am to 4pm EST**
 - I am usually online/responsive before 10am and after 4pm or over the weekends
-- I sometimes work strange hours when the mood/energy hits so don't be surprised if you see weekend/midnight commits
+- I sometimes work strange hours when the mood/energy hits so don't be surprised if you see weekend/midnight commits (on my local branch NEVER pushing to prod over weekends)
 - I prefer to **learn and develop on my own** but will reach out once I have a clearer idea of something I want to ask
-- **My energy fluctuates** depending on activities/interactions and on days/weeks I see heavy people interaction I try to adjust my schedule accordingly.
+- **My energy fluctuates** depending on activities/interactions and on days/weeks I see heavy people interaction I try to adjust my schedule accordingly to limit the amount of meetings I have in a day.
 - I am a proud **ambivert** with introvert leanings though so will need alone time to recharge

 ## Communication Preferences